liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/05-configuring-xstream.markdown

   used to protect sensitive data; when serialized this way, sensitive data cannot be extracted from the generated LAR.

+Since Allowed Types don't make sense in this context (there are no additional entities to allow), you don't need them for Guestbook.
+Converters let you re-write the serialization process from scratch---for example, to add encryption.
+This is a tutorial on Staging, not serialization, so the default serialization implementation is fine.
+That leaves aliases.

-In the Guestbook, you'll leverage XStream by creating an alias, which modifies the LAR file produced by your app during the staging and export processes.
+In the Guestbook, you'll leverage XStream by creating an alias that modifies the XML in the LAR file produced by your app during the staging and export processes.

-For example, by default your generated LAR is structured like this:
+For example, by default your generated data has this structure:

     <com.liferay.docs.guestbook.model.impl.GuestBookImpl>
         <field1>...</field1>